 As your customers advance, their needs will ebb and flow.
 Constant communication and education are key to continually proving your worth.
 Education is a multi-department effort involving your customer success, content, and marketing teams.
 Address customer concerns and questions on your blog or through webinars.
 Automate email campaigns to deliver educational and value-adding content to your customers, such as new feature releases, customer highlights, product hacks, and more.

 You Need a Budget (YNAB) is a budgeting tool that takes its customer education so seriously that it’s a focal point of both its marketing and customer retention strategies.
-YNAB hires teachers that specifically educate users on how to get their full money’s worth out of the platform, hosting free budgeting workshops and live Q&A sessions almost every day.
+YNAB hires teachers who specifically educate users on how to get their full money’s worth out of the platform, hosting free budgeting workshops and live Q&A sessions almost every day.
 Its website includes blogs, video courses, podcasts, and guides.
 Meanwhile, its weekly newsletter includes product updates and short informative tips.

 Creating these kinds of resources will not only benefit your users but your team as well.
-As your CS team sees trends in questions, your content team can whip up posts to address them.
+As your support team sees trends in questions, your content team can whip up posts to address them.
 Your sales team can also work to address common pain points in demos and webinars.
 This collaborative work will educate your customers and decrease the amount of time your customer service reps spend answering questions.

 6. Automate failed payment recovery